Pure (programming language)

 Pure, successor to the equational language Q, is a dynamically typed, functional programming language based on term rewriting.
 It has facilities for user-defined operator syntax, macros, arbitrary-precision arithmetic (multiple-precision numbers), and compiling to native code through the LLVM.
 Pure is free and open-source software distributed (mostly) under the GNU Lesser General Public License version 3 or later.

+Overview

 Pure comes with an interpreter and debugger, provides automatic memory management, has powerful functional and symbolic programming abilities, and interfaces to libraries in C (e.g., for numerics, low-level protocols, and other such tasks).
 At the same time, Pure is a small language designed from scratch; its interpreter is not large, and the library modules are written in Pure.
 The syntax of Pure resembles that of Miranda and Haskell, but it is a free-format language and thus uses explicit delimiters (rather than off-side rule indents) to denote program structure.